 - Registering with the German Tax Office

 - Creating employment contracts and ensuring their compliance to local employment laws

-- Researching available tax free allowances
+- Researching for any available tax incentives

-- Corresponding with involved parties
+- Corresponding with the involved parties

 - Creating payment schedules for wage tax, national insurances, and net wages